 Be amazed at the spectacular light show presented by Moment Factory.
 Be sure to reserve your ticket online ahead of time.
 Each slot takes about 200 plus participants.
 Depending on the season, there are four timeslots for you to choose from – 7 pm – 8 pm – 8:30 pm – 9 pm.
 If you pick the 7 pm slot, be prepared to wait awhile.
 The show only starts when the sky is dark.
 The 8 pm slot is perfect for an after dinner nighttime stroll along the Coaticook’s canyon.
 The 2.6 km trail presents you with surprises at every corner.

 Walk along the longest pedestrian suspended bridge in North America.

 One of the highly anticipated experiences is to walk along the suspended footbridge.
 The bridge lights up every 5 minutes.
 It is the perfect spot to take a selfie before you cross the suspended footbridge.
 It was quite the excitement walking on it with a baby stroller.
 My pace quickened as the bridge swayed side to side.
 If the height doesn’t bother you, slow down, listen to the river flow, and enjoy the night view.
 If you are afraid of heights, keep your head up as you are walking and look forward to passing the mysterious unknown door.

 Another magical moment is seeing trees light up with a tap on the drums.

 If you are a young family, here are some tips to make your experience enjoyable.

-- There are resting stations along the trail.
+- There are rest stations along the trail.
 Take the time to rest.

-- You can take a free shuttle from downtown to Foresta Lumina, but this is only available during the weekend.
-No free shuttle during the weekday.
+- You can take a free shuttle from downtown to Foresta Lumina.
+Keep in mind this is only available during the weekend — no free shuttle during the weekday.